-INSIDER TIP: Iceland isn't all rainbows and unicorns.
+INSIDER TIP: Iceland isn't all pretty waterfalls, rainbows, and unicorns.
 There are a few things I wish I knew before I arrived.

 Iceland has a reputation for having heaps of waterfalls with names I can't pronounce.
 Seriously, pause while reading this article and see if you can say the names out loud.
 I sound like I have a mouth full of marbles.
 Besides spectacular waterfalls, Iceland is full of other natural wonders, geysers, lava fields, mountains, and coastlines to discover.
 To help you figure out where to visit first, we pulled together a photo tour of the Top Places to Visit in Iceland.

 1) Blue Lagoon